Write & Direct: The Director's Film School

 Antagonist

 If story is really about a hero who changes, as a filmmaker you must place your hero in situations where they’re forced to make tough choices.
-And a key way to do this is with an exceptional antagonist.
+A key way to do this is with an exceptional antagonist.
 An antagonist provides entertainment.
 An antagonist serves the theme.
 Antagonists can be a person, thing or whatever fights against your hero’s goals.
 And there’s so much more to know!

 Title & Logline